ocp4-disconnected/collection/.github/ISSUE_TEMPLATE/bug_report.md

 title: 'BUG - In ROLE: with PLAY:'
 labels: bug
 assignees: ''
+projects: ['ocp4-disconnected/1']

 ---

+body:
+- type: input
+  id: description
+  attributes:
+    label: Bug Description
+    description: "A clear and concise description of what the bug is."
+    placeholder: "Whenever I do x I see this issue"
+  validations:
+    required: true

 **Describe the bug**
 A clear and concise description of what the bug is.